-- 1. the size of release required for LNAPL to reach the basal aquifer; - 2. the amount of the release that would reach the basal aquifer as LNAPL, based on the release volume; - 3. the travel time for the release to reach the basal aquifer, based on the release volume; and - 4. the effect of dissolved petroleum in infiltrating groundwater on the basal aquifer quality.
+- The size of release required for LNAPL to reach the basal aquifer; - The amount of the release that would reach the basal aquifer as LNAPL, based on the release volume; - The travel time for the release to reach the basal aquifer, based on the release volume; and - The effect of dissolved petroleum in infiltrating groundwater on the basal aquifer quality.

-Due to the limited vertical cores in the RHSF, detailed models based on known geology will not be produced, but efforts will be utilized in evaluating a small number of simplified models to provide a qualitative answers to these questions.
+Due to the limited vertical cores in the RHSF, detailed models based on known geology will not be produced, but efforts will be utilized in evaluating a small number of simplified models to provide qualitative answers to these questions.
 In addition, TEC does not propose any methods for calibrating the unsaturated zone models used for this investigation during this phase of the study.
 For these reasons, the unsaturated zone models should be considered qualitative, and will be used to estimate general migration characteristics.